-We uphold all laws concerning the proper and fair treatment of our internal and external stakeholders.
+We are committed to upholding all laws that safeguard the proper and fair treatment of our internal and external stakeholders.

-While we put a premium on profit maximization and shareholder value optimization, we also recognize our duty to strike a proper balance between purely short-term financial performance and long-term overall corporate performance.
+While we prioritize profit maximization and the optimization of shareholder value, we are equally devoted to maintaining a balanced approach that considers both short-term financial performance and the broader objective of sustained corporate success.

-To achieve long-term sustainability and strength, we will secure the loyalty, commitment and support of our internal and external stakeholders through our policies.
+To ensure long-term sustainability and strength, we pledge to foster loyalty, commitment, and support among our stakeholders by implementing fair and forward-thinking policies.